Dubai Metro: Lines

+Red Line

+The Red Line stretches along the city from the Jebel Ali area to the border with Sharjah.
+It passes through several tourist attractions such as Mall of the Emirates, The Dubai Mall, and Burj Khalifa.

-Route 2020: A 15 kilometer (9 mi) extension with seven new stations (including two underground) already built which starts at the Jebel Ali Station and ending at the Expo 2020 Site.
+Route 2020 is a 15 kilometer (9 mi) extension of the Red Line with seven new stations which starts at the Jebel Ali Station and ends at Expo 2020.
 Future plans will also extend this line to the Al Maktoum International Airport.
 The extension is served by new, redesigned trains from Alstom.
 The extension opened in stages in 2021.

-Since Red Line trains now run directly on the new track to Expo 2020, the Red Line section from Jabal Ali to UAE Exchange is now run as a branch.
+Green Line

+The Green Line stays within the old Dubai area.
+It passes through historical sites, such as the Dubai Museum, the Gold Souk, and the Spice Souk.
+Stations near those places are built in keeping with the historical architecture of Dubai that mirrors the architecture of the surrounding area.
+The stations also have with photos depicting the UAE in the 1960s or earlier being on display within the station.

 Summary of lines

 Proposed

 In 2011, the RTA stated that there are no "immediate plans" to build the Blue and Purple lines "in the next five or six years".
 This is mainly because the planned area is empty and developing.

 In 2013, the RTA laid out a three-phase plan to expand the existing lines and build new ones: extending the Green Line by 12 stations and 24 km to Academic City by 2020; expanding the overall system by 58 stations and 91 km by 2025 and completing expansion with a total of 69 stations and 221 km over and above the present 47 stations and 70 km that are present as of January 2013.